KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 * `vk::DebugUtilsMessageTypeFlagsEXT::VALIDATION`: Something has happened that violates the specification or indicates a possible mistake
 * `vk::DebugUtilsMessageTypeFlagsEXT::PERFORMANCE`: Potential non-optimal use of Vulkan

-The `pCallbackData` parameter refers to a `vk::DebugUtilsMessengerCallbackDataEXT` struct containing the details of the message itself, with the most important members being:
+The `data` parameter refers to a `vk::DebugUtilsMessengerCallbackDataEXT` struct containing the details of the message itself, with the most important members being:

 * `message`: The debug message as a null-terminated string (`*const c_char`)
 * `objects`: Array of Vulkan object handles related to the message